 As for decoration, these shy spiders like having somewhere to hide.
 A piece of cork bark, sphagnum moss, and even real small plants will make the tarantula feel comfortable.
 With enough foliage she’ll feel safe to go out and explore more, allowing you to see her often.

 These spiders are opportunistic burrows.
 This means that the way to provide them with a hide is to give them a starter burrow.
 To see what I mean, check out this picture.
 Do this by placing a piece of cork bark or something else halfway into the substrate.
 They will take this starter burrow and expand upon it to create their home.

-With the PGT you’ll want the bottom layers of the substrate moist.
+For the Pinkfoot Goliath Tarantula, you’ll want the bottom layers of the substrate to be moist.
 Drip water down a tank wall every two to three weeks to keep this tarantula comfortable.

 Remember that you should be careful not to allow stuck water or little ventilation, as these factors combined could deteriorate your spider’s health due to bacterial and mold growth.

 Also, keep a water dish somewhere accessible inside the tank and make sure to refill it when it gets empty.

 If you’re thinking about getting a Pinkfoot Goliath, you should establish a stable supply of food for her.
 They should be fed a diet that consists of insects.